TomMirror/mm_bahn/README.md

 An apiKey has to be requested at https://developer.deutschebahn.com/store/

 # Config Options
-Option	Default	Description
+- Option  	Default	    Description
-stationId	8000207
-Choose your departure station
-default value: '8000207' – Köln Hbf'
+- EvaId	    '8000207'	    default value: '8000207' – Köln Hbf'
-Zielbahnhof	Siegburg/Bonn'	The destination to search updateInterval optional	'60000'
+- Zielbahnhof	"Siegburg/Bonn"	The destination to search
-Update interval in milliseconds
+- updateInterval '60000'	Update interval in milliseconds Screenshots
-default: Once per minute
-Screenshots

 Licence